BrynMawrNLP/ml-course/labs/Lab01.md

 The main goals for this lab are:

+1. Start getting familiar with numpy.
-1. Brush up on relevant math (Linear Algebra, Calculus, Probabiltiy).
+2. Brush up on relevant math (Linear Algebra, Calculus, Probabiltiy).
-2. Start getting familiar with numpy.

 Make sure to write down your answers below.
 In future labs, the TAs or Instructor will check your answers.
 Whenever you see **TODO**, that means there is an action item for you to complete.

-## 1. Math Pre-exam

-Complete the following [math pre-exam]({{site.url}}{{site.baseurl}}labs/lab01/math_pretest.pdf).
-This will be graded on effort, not correctness - the purpose of this part of Lab 1 is so that I know how much math review to do later on.
-You have a few options for working on this part:

-1. Print it out, write down your answers on the pages.
-2. Write your answers on a separate sheet of paper, but clearly number the questions.
-3. LaTeX your answers.
-4.
-For the first two approaches, “scan” the pages using a phone (I recommend the app “CamScanner”) to create a single PDF.
-For all approaches, add the final PDF to your Lab 1 on Gradescope.

-## 2. Python Introduction (Optional)
+## 1. Python Introduction (Optional)

 From the terminal, you can start a python interpreter by just typing `python` in the command-line.
 Once you create a python, you can run it from terminal by just running `python <filename>.py`.